Planning to go backpacking in Tanzania?

 A 3 hour Prison Island tour is plenty to get the best out of the place.

 Traditional dhow boat at sunset.

-If you plan to start your journey in Zanzibar you can continue after and go from Dar es Salaam to Arusha by bus to organise your adventures around there.
+If you plan to start your journey in Zanzibar you can continue afterwards to Dar es Salaam and then to Arusha by bus to organise your adventures around there.

 Practicalities For Travel in Tanzania

-Most countries can get a Tanzania visa (check that link for your countries requirements ) on arrival, otherwise you can apply online or embassy.
+Most countries can get a Tanzania visa (check that link for your countries requirements ) on arrival.
+Otherwise you can apply online or at an embassy.

 Wondering what to pack for Tanzania travel?
 Take a look at my guide for what to pack for backpacking light which is what I recommend to bring with you.